LongBu/AWS-MLS-C01-Study-Guide/README.md

 ## Modeling
 ### Frame business problems as machine learning problems.
-  * Determine when to use/when not to use ML
+  * When to use/when not to use ML
+    * Effective goal is to take the predictions (aka inference) to generalize well against new inputs
+    * Use if:
+      * Good for problems that are:
+        * either too complex for traditional programming approach have no known algorithm
+        * a fluctuating env, where ml can adapt to the new data
+        * getting insights/patterns about complex problems and large amounts of data (data mining)
+    * Don't use otherwise possibly in favor of a traditional programming approach

   * Know the difference between supervised and unsupervised learning
   * Selecting from among classification, regression, forecasting, clustering, recommendation, etc.
 ### Select the appropriate model(s) for a given machine learning problem